-The SISCI API is designed to be operating system independent, allowing users to write portable applications that communicates across systems without adding overhead or performance penalties.
+The SISCI API is designed to be system architecture and operating system independent, allowing users to write portable applications that communicate across systems without adding overhead or performance penalties.

-The SISCI API supports connecting both little and big endian systems - the interpretation of data in bi-endian systems is up to the application programmer.
+The SISCI API supports connecting both little and big-endian systems - the interpretation of data in bi-endian systems is up to the application programmer.